dcgavril/mollie-forms/readme.txt

 * Fixed or open amount possible
 * Configure emails per form
 * Refund payments and cancel subscriptions in Wordpress admin
-* Available in English and Dutch
+* Available in English, Dutch and French.
 * Style it with your own css classes.

 More features will be added soon.